-Research has shown that CoQ10 supplementation may help improve sperm motility levels, especially for infertile men with asthenozoospermia (poor or reduced sperm motility).
+Research has shown that CoQ10 supplementation helps improve sperm motility levels.
 Researchers believe that Co Q10’s ability to improve motility is due to its antioxidant properties and its contribution to cell energy production.

-In one study, researchers treated men aged 20-40 with CoQ10 supplements for 6 months.
-Sperm parameters were tested before and after the 6-month treatment.
+In one study, men aged 20-40 supplemented with CoQ10 supplements for 6 months.
+Sperm parameters were tested before and after the 6-month of supplementation.
 Researchers found that CoQ10 significantly increased total sperm motility and the number of rapidly motile sperm.
-CoQ10 treatment also decreased the number of sluggish motile sperm and non-motile sperm.
+CoQ10 supplementation also decreased the number of sluggish motile sperm and non-motile sperm.

 The total sperm motility was increased by 26% after CoQ10 supplementation.

 The quantity of rapidly motile sperm increased 41%.

 The number of sluggish motile sperm decreased 29%, and, as displayed in the figure below, the non-motile sperm count decreased up to 55%.